derekhua/squire/README.md

 ## Installation Guide
 * Clone the repo
-* Go to chrome://extensions/ (make sure you're using Chrome).
+* Go to [the extensions menu](chrome://extensions/)(make sure you're using Chrome).
 * Press the button that says 'Load unpacked extension...'
+* Click the Squire icon and open the options client.
+* Answer 'yes' when it asks for mic permission.
 * Voila!
-Windows: Ctrl+b, Mac: Cmd+b for mic listen.
+Use ctrl+b or cmd+b for mac to turn on the voice control.

 ### Authors and Contributors